 Remove all layers and data sources from the previous display.

 Return to the Point Observations -> Plot/Contour chooser in the Data Sources tab.
-Connect to the adde.ucar.edu Server with the RTPTSRC Dataset.
+Connect to the adde.ssec.wisc.edu Server with the RTPTSRC Dataset.
 Select the SFCHOURLY – Real-Time SFC Hourly Point Type and the 24 most recent times with the interval set to Hourly.
 Click Add Source.

 Select the Point Data field, and the Point Data -> Point Data Plot display type.
 Click Create Display.